gharials/dev-path/docs/internet-web/web-pages.md

 ### Applications of client-side JavaScript

 We have learned that [DOM](#javascript-dom-accessing-html-from-javascript) allows us to access HTML from JavaScript and [event handling](#event-handling-calling-javascript-from-html) lets call JavaScript functions from HTML.
-In this section, we will see how we can use them together in a useful way.

 #### Validating forms with client-side JS